henryxu1997/shopify_backend/README.md

-# Shopify Backend Developer Challenge
+# Shopify Backend Developer Intern Summer 2019 Challenge for Henry Xu

 **Dependencies: Please have these setup before running the python script with the server side web api**